AdaptRetail/video-template/README.md

 effective as possible.
 We recommend you to check out each package documentation so you know what is available to use.

-> At least check out the documentation for the animation framework [@adapt-retail/animation-framework](https://github.com/AdaptRetail/animation-framework).
+> At least check out the documentation for the animation framework [@adapt-retail/animation-framework](https://github.com/AdaptRetail/animation-framework) to understand how to framework works.

 <a name="folder-structure"></a>
 ### Folder structure